SriramSrinivas/VCU-Capstone2022-2023/README.md

 ### Attendance
 Class Attendance is mandatory.
-Given the course involves using advance tools such as Vagrant, cloud and Docker, attendance is highly recommended.
+Given the course involves using advance tools such  Docker, attendance is highly recommended.
 If you miss class, you are responsible for getting the material.
-If you miss more than 2 classes without prior permission from the instructor you will be administratively withdrawn from the class.
-Only 4 excused absence are allowed, anything above that will not be permitted.
-If there are any guest lectures scheduled, attendance is mandatory.
 Due to snow or any bad weather if the university is closed, we will meet virtually via zoom.

 ### Special accommodations for students with disabilities
 Students with disabilities requiring special accommodations must contact disability services.